 - Gender-based Violence

 - The sponsorship will commence in February 2018.

 - The value of each scholarship is R 600, 000.
 It will be paid in equal tranches over three years.

 - Tranche payments will be conditional on research progress

-- Successful candidates are required to be based in Durban, South Africa, for the duration of the scholarship, with the exception of the time during which they may undertake field research elsewhere.
+- Successful candidates are required to be based in Durban, South Africa, for the duration of the program, with the exception of the time during which they may undertake field research elsewhere.

-Number of Scholarships: Six full-time PhD scholarships will be awarded.
+Number of Awards: Six full-time PhD financial aid positions will be awarded.

 - Applications are invited from citizens of all African countries.